rage/programming-23/data/part-4/1-vscode.md

 'title', 'translate', 'upper', 'zfill']
 ```

 Python strings have a lot of methods available, as you can see above.
-At this juncture it might be best to ignore any methods that have underscores in their names, but the rest may well prove useful.
+At this point it might be best to ignore any methods that have underscores in their names, but the rest may well prove useful.
 Some of them you can figure out by trying them out, and the rest you can search for online.

 Python lists don't have quite so many methods: